Automatic Generation of Conversational Interfaces for Tabular Data Analysis: Introduction

 \section{Introduction}

-In real-world applications, the most common data type is tabular data, comprising \emph{samples} (rows) with the same set of \emph{features} (columns).
-With the rise of digital technologies and the exponential growth of data, the number of tabular data sources is constantly increasing and is expected to continue to do so in the future.
-In particular, tabular data is also the underlying mechanism used by all kinds of public administrations to release datasets of public data, known as \emph{open data}.
-Indeed, a quick search in any of the public administration open data and transparency portals reveals the large number of data sources published\footnote{Just the EU portal \url{https://data.europa.eu/} registers over 1.5M} and the popularity of CSV and other similar tabular data formats to publish those.

-Despite its importance, there is a lack of methods and tools that facilitate the exploration of tabular data by non-technical users.
-This is especially relevant in the context of open data portals, which are targeting a general public audience.
-This situation hampers a lot the benefits regular citizens can get from current large investments of public money in open data initiatives.

-Conversational User Interfaces (CUI), embedded in chatbots and voicebots, have been proven useful in many contexts to automate tasks and improve the user experience, such as automated customer services, education and e-commerce.
-We believe they could also play a major role in the exploitation of tabular data sources, improving their accessibility as well \cite{accessibility}.
-Until now, such chatbots for tabular data were either manually created (an option that it is not scalable) or completely relying on pure English-to-SQL translational approaches (with limited coverage and with a risk of generating wrong answers).
+Tabular data, consisting of samples (rows) and features (columns), is a prevalent data type in digital technology, increasingly used in \emph{open data} published by public administrations\footnote{Just the EU portal \url{https://data.europa.eu/} registers over 1.5M datasets}.
+Despite its wide use, there's a significant lack of tools that allow non-technical users to easily explore this data, which limits the public advantage from open data initiatives.
+Conversational User Interfaces (CUIs) such as chatbots and voicebots could improve the accessibility of tabular data \cite{accessibility}.
+Until now, chatbots for tabular data are either manually created (an option that is not scalable) or completely relying on general purpose LLMs (with limited capacity, especially for larger datasets, and with a risk of generating wrong answers, see Section \ref{section:related-work}).